 The below image indicates guidelines when a user is creating the password.

-Recommendations related to the password appears below the Strength validation.
+Recommendations related to the password appear below the Strength validation.
 The help text is shown to assist the user in creating strong passwords.
-In the case above, the recommendation is "For a Strong Password, Please use a hard to guess the combination of text with Upper and Lower case characters, symbols and numbers.”
+In the case above, the recommendation is "For a Strong Password, Please use a hard-to-guess combination of text with Upper and Lower case characters, symbols, and numbers.”

-A lengthy combination of more than 8 characters consisting of upper case, lower case, symbols, and numerical values, and also does not include any common words, capital / simple letter combinations.
+A lengthy combination of more than 8 characters consisting of upper case, lower case, symbols, and numerical values, and also does not include any common words or capital / simple letter combinations.

 The 'Medium' password type Contains common words or names (Examples of common words: Jumping, running, bottle, etc. Examples of name: Peter, Ann, Texas, etc.) with a text combination that has more symbols and numerical values than the 'Better' password type.

-The 'Better' password type contains a common word/name (Examples of common words: Jumping, running, bottle, etc. Examples of name: Peter, Ann, Texas, etc.)with a text combination which has slightly more symbols and numerical values than the 'Weak' password type.
+The 'Better' password type contains a common word/name (Examples of common words: Jumping, running, bottle, etc. Examples name: Peter, Ann, Texas, etc.)with a text combination that has slightly more symbols and numerical values than the 'Weak' password type.

-The 'Weak' password type contains a common word/name(Examples of common words: Jumping, running, bottle, etc. Examples of name: Peter, Ann, Texas, etc.) with a text combination that has a very little amount of symbols and numerical values.
+The 'Weak' password type contains a common word/name(Examples of common words: Jumping, running, bottle, etc. Examples name: Peter, Ann, Texas, etc.) with a text combination that has a very small amount of symbols and numerical values.

-The 'Very Weak' password type contains simple common word/name (Examples of common words: Jumping, running, bottle, etc. Examples of name: Peter, Ann, Texas, etc.) which has no upper case, lower case, symbols nor any numerical values.
+The 'Very Weak' password type contains a simple common word/name (Examples of common words: Jumping, running, bottle, etc. Examples name: Peter, Ann, Texas, etc.) which has no upper case, lower case, symbols, or any numerical values.

 Special Note: Make sure the "Enforce Required password strength" is set to Medium or higher level.
 If it is not set for the required level please contact firstname.lastname@example.org.

-Current password strength calculation logic considers how much time would it takes to crack the password when deciding the password strength.
+Current password strength calculation logic considers how much time it would take to crack the password when deciding the password strength.

 Ex: P@$$w0rd123, Te$st02!

-The "P@$$w0rd123" is a guessable word, as the word "Password" is quite common even though it contained symbols.
+The "P@$$w0rd123" is a guessable word, as the word "Password" is quite common even though it contains symbols.